 Instead of teaching with “dull directions” such as…

-Sit with legs straight.
-Press hands on floor behind hips, fingers pointing toward feet.
-Exhale & bend knees, lift feet up (thighs angled about 45 degrees to floor).
-Lift pubis toward navel.
-Straighten knees .
-Reach strongly out through fingers.
-Keep hands on floor beside hips or hold on to backs of thighs.
-Tip chin slightly toward sternum so base of skull lifts lightly away from back of neck.
+Sit with your legs straight.
+Press hands on the floor behind hips, fingers pointing toward feet.
+Exhale & bend your knees, and lift your feet up (thighs angled about 45 degrees to the floor).
+Lift the pubis toward the navel.
+Straighten knees.
+Reach strongly out through your fingers.
+Keep hands on the floor beside hips or hold on to the backs of thighs.
+Tip chin slightly toward sternum so the base of the skull lifts lightly away from the back of the neck.
 Release legs with an exhalation.
 Sit upright on an inhalation.